7vik/DeeProkedekt/README.md

 * [DONE] Convert images to np arrays of the same size.
 * [DONE] Create ground truth file (output layer)
 * [DONE] Create train/dev/test sets.
-* Make minibatches of train set.
+* [DONE] Make minibatches of train set.
-* Learn Keras to build a basic CNN.
+* [DONE] Learn Keras to build a basic CNN.
-* Train it and check results on the test set.
+* [DONE] Train it and check results on the test set.
-* Document the results of different models and choose the best working model.
+* [DONE] Document the results of different models and choose the best working model.
 (CNN, RNN, Adam, ResNet, Inception, etc)
 * Fine tune hyperparameters.